AskarIbrayev/quiz-game/README.md

 # Quiz game app was developed using Create React App

-You can try the quiz folloing the link https://askaribrayev.github.io/quiz-game/ (published using github pages)
+You can try the quiz following the link https://askaribrayev.github.io/quiz-game/ (published using github pages) Questions are obtianed Open Trivia API from https://opentdb.com/  opensourse database

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts